Can I become a volunteer?

 How do I start?

 In the first instance, volunteers MUST be members of the WRHA in order to be covered by the Association’s insurance, they must also be over 18 years of age in order to comply with certain regulations.
-Anyone interested in volunteering can contact us by any of the following means where they can chat to a Committee member who will be pleased to give them details of joining a work party.
+Anyone interested in volunteering can contact us at the email address below where will be pleased to give them details of joining a work party.